YordanGeorgiev/qto/doc/md/issue-tracker-features-and-functionalities.md

 ##### 2.5.3.1.
 Successful execution
-After clicking the plus button the System adds the new row into the database table and presents it into the table ui AS THE FIRST ROW to emphasise the created row - that is the existing sort of the table is changed to the id column.
+After clicking the plus button the System adds the new row into the database table and presents it into the table ui AS THE FIRST ROW to emphasize the created row - that is the existing sort of the table is changed to the id column.
-This behaviour is not obvious if you have at the time of pressing the add-new button a valid search in the quick search box as the result set will most probably not show your new item as the filter is ongoing, this is rather bug, which for now is handled with the dimming of the add new button during an active search in the quick search box.
+This behavior is not obvious if you have at the time of pressing the add-new button a valid search in the quick search box as the result set will most probably not show your new item as the filter is ongoing, this is rather bug, which for now is handled with the dimming of the add new button during an active search in the quick search box.

 ##### 2.5.3.2.
 Error handling on db create error
-If any error occurs while the creation an error msg is presented crearly with fading effect, which returns the error msg from the database.
+If any error occurs while the creation an error msg is presented clearly with fading effect, which returns the error msg from the database.
-On unvalid input the data is not created to the database and nothing is stored.
+On invalid input the data is not created to the database and nothing is stored.